Scientific Name

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive. ×G. 'Margaret Rose' can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering ×G. 'Margaret Rose'.
-If you have saucers under the pots, make sure after a short time to empty the water.
+If you have saucers under the pots, empty the water briefly.
 Water your plant just enough to keep it from shriveling during winter.

-Fertilizing: ×G. 'Margaret Rose' grows well without fertilizer.
-Still, it may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+Fertilizing: ×G. 'Margaret Rose' grows well without fertilizer but may benefit from the extra nutrients.
+In spring, use a slow-release or liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Repotting: Repot the plant only as needed during the growing season in spring or early summer.
+Repotting: Repot the plant only as needed during the spring or early summer growing season.
 To repot your ×G. 'Margaret Rose', ensure the soil is dry before repotting.

 Propagation: This succulent is propagated from leaf or stem cuttings.
 Spring is the best time to take cuttings.